 At the time the war broke out, the United Kingdom had stretched its empire around the world.
 But the empire was stretched thin and was trying to retain its control on its old centers of power.

-When the United Kingdom Is at War:
+When the United Kingdom Is at War with Japan:

-• 5 IPCs if the United Kingdom controls all of its original territories.
+• 5 IPCs if the United Kingdom controls both Kwangtung and Malaya.
 Theme: Maintenance of the empire considered vital national objective.